AntonioFasano/BloomR/xlx.help.md

 Note that, respecting Excel convention the name is not case sensitive, so `survey2` works even if the actual sheet name is `Survey2`.
 The name used in the importing command will be the one stored in R, in case you later  need to address it.

-Another thing is that, since you asked for a single sheet, there is no  need to wrap it in a now worthless list:
+Another thing is that, since we asked for a single sheet, there is no  need to wrap it in a now worthless list:

 ```r